opnfv/opnfvdocs/docs/testing/testing-dev.rst

 Anuket Assured Program
 ----------------------

-* OVP releases were on a separate schedule from  OPNFV.
-You may find the current status and latest documentation for OVP at `<https://nfvi-verified.lfnetworking.org/>`_.
-The next incarnation of OVP will be the Anuket Assured Program.
+Releases of Anuket Assured program are on a separate schedule from Anuket releases.
+The current status and latest documentation for Anuket Assured can be found on the `Anuket Assured pages <https://lfnetworking.org/verification/>`_.

 Functest
 --------